ihkcreations/Moment-of-Inertia-of-A-Fly-Wheel-Calculator/README.md

 <br>

 ## How and when to use this application ?
-After running the lab simulation of the above link, you will get these values
+After running the lab simulation of the above link, you will get these values when determining the n1, n2 and t values

   - Mass of load, **M** in kg
   - Height of load, **h** in meter